-G222 Introductory Petrology (3 Cr)
+G222 Introductory Petrology (3 cr.)
+P: G221.

-P: G221 and P or C: G206.
 Spring.
 Igneous, sedimentary, and metamorphic rocks: composition, field occurrence, characteristics, classification, and origin, laboratory description and identification.

-G300 Environmental and Urban Geology (3 Cr)
+G300 Environmental and Urban Geology (3 cr.)
 P: Geology G107, or G109 or G110 or Geography G107 or consent of instructor.
 Significance of regional and local geologic features and geologic processes in land use planning; use of geologic data in areas of rapid urbanization to properly utilize mineral and water resources and to assess potential geologic hazards.

-G303 Geologic Mapping and Air Photo Interpretation (4 Cr)

-P: G206 or consent of instructor.
+G303 Geologic Mapping and Air Photo Interpretation (4 cr.)
+P: G222 or consent of instructor.
 Fall.
 Techniques of mapping.
 Field use and interpretation of maps and aerial photographs.
-Paceand-compass and plane-table mapping.
+Pace-and-compass and planetable mapping.
 Measuring stratigraphic sections.
 Interpretations of structural geology and surficial geology.
 Remote sensing.

-G309 Cooperative Education in Geology (1-3 Cr)
+G309 Cooperative Education in Geology (1-3 cr.)
 P: G206, G222, G303.
 Industrial or government or similar experiences in geologically-oriented employment.
 Grade is determined on basis of a written student report, and a supervisor evaluation report.
 May be repeated for a maximum of 6 credits.

-G323 Structural Geology (3 Cr)

-P or C: G206 and G222.
+G323 Structural Geology (3 cr.)
+P: G206 and G222.
 R: G303.
 Nature and origin of primary and secondary structural features of the earth's crust, with emphasis on mechanics of deformation and origin.
 Laboratory consists of three-dimensional problems illustrating structural concepts.
 Field trips.

-G334 Principles of Sedimentation and Stratigraphy (3 Cr)

-P: G222 or consent of instructor.
+G334 Principles of Sedimentation and Stratigraphy (3 cr.)
+P: G205, G222 or consent of instructor.
 Spring.
 Interrelationship of sedimentation and stratigraphy: processes and factors influencing genesis of sedimentary strata; provenance, depositional environment, sedimentary facies, paleoecology; analytical techniques, application of principles to interpretation of stratigraphic record.

-G403 Optical Mineralogy and Petrology (3 Cr)

-P: G222.

-Description and identification of minerals and rocks in thin-section using principles of optical microscopy.
+G403 Optical Mineralogy and Petrology (3 cr.)
+P: G205, G222.
+Description and identification of minerals and rocks in thinsection using principles of optical microscopy.
 Comparison with rock and mineral hand-specimen description.

 Applications to interpretation of rock genesis.
 Practical applications are considered.
 Survey of complementary techniques based on related physical principles (e.g. x-ray diffraction, electron microprobe).

-G404 Geobiology (3 Cr)

-P: Geology G109, or Biology K101 or K103, or consent of instructor.
-R: Biology 109 for non-Biology majors.
-Fall
+G404 Geobiology (3 cr.)
+P: Geology G109 and G205 and Biology K101 or K103 or N107, or consent of instructor.
+Fall.
 Principles of paleontology.
 Application of biological principles and use of fossils in the study of earth history.
 Emphasis is on documentation of macroevolution and development of the basic theory of evolution.
 Laboratory exercises examine the form and ecology of major phyla with a fossil record.
-G410 (1 Cr) must be taken concurrently for field project by Geology majors; optional for non-majors.
+G410 (1 cr.) must be taken concurrently for field project by geology majors; optional for nonmajors.

-G406 Introduction to Geochemistry (3 Cr)

-P: G221, Chemistry C106 or consent of instructor.
+G406 Introduction to Geochemistry (3 cr.)
+P: G205, G221, Chemistry C106 or consent of instructor.
 Chemistry in the study of the earth employing elementary chemical thermodynamics, the phase rule, chemical equilibria, redox reactions, the radioactive decay law, and organic chemistry.

-G409 Independent Study in Geology (1-3 Cr)
+G409 Independent Study in Geology (1-3 cr.)
 P: Consent of instructor.
-Every, day, night.
+Fall, Spring, Summer; day, night.
 Supervised independent study of topics and techniques in geology that are not available in formal courses in the department.

-G410 Undergraduate Research in Geology (1-6 Cr)

-P: junior standing and consent of instructor.
-Every, day, night.
+G410 Undergraduate Research in Geology (1-6 cr.)
+P: G205, junior standing and consent of instructor.
+Fall, Spring, Summer; day, night.
 Field and laboratory research in selected problems in geology.
 May be repeated.
 Total of 6 credits may be applied toward the degree.

-G413 Introduction to Earth Physics (3 Cr)
+G413 Introduction to Earth Physics (3 cr.)
+P: G205 and consent of instructor.
 Physics in the study of the earth, its origins, history, and internal constitution.
 Exploration techniques.

-G415 Principles of Geomorphology (4 Cr)

-P: G222, G303.
+G415 Principles of Geomorphology (4 cr.)
+P: P: G205, G222, G303.
 P or C: G323, G334.
 Geomorphic processes, evolution, and classification of landforms.
 Laboratory: topographic maps; aerial photographs.